Audrey B. Uknis, MD, TUSM '87

 Senior Associate Dean, Admissions and Strategy

 Professor of Medicine

 Dr. Uknis remains actively engaged in patient care activities and in medical student, resident and fellow education.
-She serves as the co-director of Temple's Lupus Clinic, and has been the co-course director for Temple's Doctoring course, the largest, longitudinal component of the medical school's curriculum.
-She has served as the Dean for Admissions at Temple since 1998.
+She has been the co-course director for Temple’s Doctoring course, the largest longitudinal component of the medical school’s curriculum, and currently serves as the co-director of Temple’s Lupus Clinic.
+She has been the Dean for Admissions at Temple since 1998.

-Dr. Uknis has served as president of the Philadelphia Rheumatism Society and founding member of the ACR's Regional Advisory Council.
-She has chaired the ACR's Continuous Professional Development Committee, helping to create novel CME tools that meet the ABIM's requirements for Maintenance of Certification, and she represents the ACR on the ABIM's Liaison Committee on Recertification.
-She has served on the ACR Board of Directors, as co-chair of the ACR's recent strategic planning effort, and has completed a two-year term as treasurer for the ACR and the ACR Research and Education Foundation.
-Dr. Uknis currently serves as the president-elect of the ACR, and will assume the presidency in November.
+Dr. Uknis currently serves as the president of the American College of Rheumatology (ACR).
+She has chaired the ACR’s Continuous Professional Development Committee, helping to create novel CME tools that meet the American Board of Internal Medicine’s (ABIM) requirements for Maintenance of Certification, and she represents the ACR on the ABIM’s Liaison Committee on Recertification.
+She has served on the ACR Board of Directors, as co-chair of the ACR’s recent strategic planning effort, and completed a two year term as treasurer for the ACR and the ACR Research and Education Foundation in 2012.